thomasltran/pastimer/README.md

 4. Connect to GitHub and clone this repository
 5. [libGDX guide](http://libgdx.com/dev/import-and-running/)

 [^1]: Eclipse probably works as well, but I am using this since the guides are more structured around it.
+Using VSCode in school; works well so far, but not sure how it will go later down the line.

 ## Features
   - Adjustable timer with intervals for studying and rest